localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 $ touch handler.py Dockerfile
 {{< / command >}}

-Let us use the following Python code to create a Lambda function that returns a simple `'Hello from LocalStack Lambda container image!'` message.
+Let us use the following Python code, in `handler.py`, to create a Lambda function that returns a simple `'Hello from LocalStack Lambda container image!'` message.

 ```python
 def handler(event, context):